Evaluation

 Why LLM Leaderboards Matter in Production LLM and Agent Systems

 A high benchmark rank can hide a product failure.
 The model at the top of Chatbot Arena may be excellent at conversational preference tests, yet fail your support agent because it omits policy citations, calls the wrong refund tool, or exceeds a 2-second p95 latency target.
-If a team treats the leaderboard as the release gate, failures show up late: hallucinated answers downstream of weak retrieval, elevated refusal on valid user requests, schema drift after a model swap, or runaway cost because the “best” model consumes 3x the tokens on long traces.
+If a team treats the leaderboard as the release gate, failures show up late: hallucinated answers downstream of weak retrieval, elevated refusal on valid user requests, schema drift after a model swap, or runaway inference cost because the “best” model consumes 3x the tokens on long traces.

 The pain is shared.
 Developers debug regressions that the public score never predicted.
 SREs see p99 latency and timeout rate jump after routing traffic to a larger model.
 Product owners see task-completion rate fall for a niche cohort, even though the model improved on general reasoning benchmarks.
 Compliance reviewers ask why a leaderboard rank justified sending regulated data to a new provider.